Discovering the Yorkshire Dales

 Imagine driving along the idyllic country roads through picturesque villages and arriving at ‘the Top of the World’.
 The world famous Tan Hill Inn, Britain’s highest pub is 1,732 feet above sea level, is set against the back drop of the most stunning scenery found in the UK.
 You can get here from your cottage in the Yorkshire Dales by following the Regional Route 71 from Richmond.

-Sometimes there is nothing better than a scenic road trip through the Yorkshire Dales.
-We have been lucky enough to host Sam from Seen Through The Glass at Holiday at Home whilst he was taking a tour of North Yorkshire.
+Sometimes there is nothing better than a scenic road trip during your stay in one of our cottages in the Yorkshire Dales.
+We have been lucky enough to host Sam from Seen Through The Glass at one of our cottages in the Yorkshire Dales whilst he was taking a tour of North Yorkshire.
 Click here to read more.

 Cottages in the Dales